 Bank financing is still the most common source of acquisition finance on the Swedish market.
-The Swedish leveraged finance market in general has long been virtually dominated by bank finance (often with additional mezzanine financing on top).
-The big Nordic banks are still the biggest lenders, even though European banks are showing renewed interest following the recovery after the banking crisis.
-However, during the past 10 years, the market has seen an increase in corporate bonds (high-yield and investment-grade) as well as other alternatives to bank financing, such as shadow lenders, alternative debt providers and financing by preference shares.
+The Swedish leveraged finance market in general has long been virtually dominated by bank finance (sometimes with additional mezzanine financing on top).
+The big Nordic banks are still the biggest lenders; however, the interest of the other European banks continues to increase as the market has recovered from the banking crisis.
+In many ways, the market is now very similar to the way the market was prior to the crisis, especially since the market is back to a 'cove-lite/cove-loose' market.

+Although bank financing is predominant, during the past 10 years, the market has seen an increase in corporate bonds (high-yield and investment-grade) as well as other alternatives to bank financing, such as shadow lenders, alternative debt providers and financing by preference shares.

 The Swedish corporate bond market has, at the same time as it has grown, become increasingly harmonised.
 For instance, independent agent functions have been established, although the automatic right for the agent to represent the bond holders before court has not been confirmed in any court cases.
-In 2013, the Swedish Securities Dealers Association published for the first time a draft of harmonised terms and conditions for high yield corporate bonds.
-The draft terms and conditions are free for everyone to use, and have found general acceptance on the Swedish market as a starting point for mechanical non-commercial terms and conditions for Swedish corporate bonds.
+In 2013, the Swedish Securities Dealers Association published for the first time a draft of harmonised terms and conditions for high-yield corporate bonds.
+The draft terms and conditions have found general acceptance on the Swedish market as a starting point for mechanical non-commercial terms and conditions for Swedish corporate bonds.